Source: Thinking Sideways Podcast

 I. Two great thinkers of the 19th Century

 Marx and Engels were much inspired by two liberals: Charles Darwin and Lewis Henry Morgan.
-While the theory of Charles Darwin, in the British empiricist tradition, still stands in its general outlines, the unilinear evolutionary classification by the lawyer Henry Lewis Morgan, however innovative and inspiring it was, is outdated for both its method and classification; his work remains however a highlight in the history of anthropology.
+While the theory of Charles Darwin, in the British empiricist tradition, still stands in its general outlines, the unilinear evolutionary classification by the lawyer Henry Lewis Morgan, however innovative and inspiring it was, is outdated for both its method and classification; his work remains however a highlight in the history of anthropology, a bit like the works of Lamarck for biologie.
 And it does not imply that a classification of societies and an evolutionary theory of human societies would be impossible.

 Charles Darwin’s biology